harvard-datamatch/algo-comp-2024/assignment2/README.md

 This assignment will be implemented in **Python** and all your code will be in the `match.py` file, specifically the `run_matching` function.

+There are further instructions in the function docstring.
+Please pay careful attention to these.

 ## A Primer/Review of Gale-Shapley

 If you weren't able to make it to the last comp meeting, or if you simply want a refresher of Gale-Shapley, be sure to check out the `Gale_Shapley_Matching.pdf` document.